lavakumarThatisetti/GOFDesignPatterns/src/structural/proxy/proxy.md

 The virtual proxy design pattern is used to preserve memory from being allotted to an object that may not be used in the future.
 Until the object is not used, a light copy of the object (that contains the required details) is created and shown to the user.
-eg: 1.
-Creating Object On Demand ( Creating Object When call Check SingleTon Replace in Proxy Class)
+1. Creating Object On Demand ( Creating Object When call Check SingleTon Replace in Proxy Class)
 2. Show Minimum Required - (On Demand Show Full Details - We Discussed here)
 3. Acts as a Cache Layer ( Chrome storing recent search data in ur local internal storage)

 Protection proxy:
 -----------------